What is the size of each class at LMU-CVM?

 When is the VMCAS Deadline?
 What is the deadline for your supplemental application?

-The deadline for applying for applying to class of 2027 for both the VMCAS application and the LMU-CVM Supplemental application is September 15, 2022 at 11:59 PM EST.
+The deadline for both the VMCAS application and the LMU-CVM supplemental application is September 15.

 Does LMU-CVM show favoritism to state residents?

-No. As a private, non-profit university, LMU-CVM does not differentiate in the tuition fee or the number of seats available based upon your state of residency.
+No. As a private, non-profit university, LMU-CVM does not differentiate in the tuition fee or the number of seats available based on your state of residency.

 When are admissions decisions made?